-□ Open the Switching > IGMP Snooping > Global dialog. \square To enable the function, select the $\bigcirc n$ radio button in the Operation frame.
-When the IGMP Snooping function is disabled, the device behaves as follows: The device ignores the received query and report messages.
-The device forwards (floods) received data packets with a Multicast address as the destination address to every port. \square Apply the settings temporarily.
-To do this, click the \checkmark button.
-Specifying the settings for a port: Open the Switching > IGMP Snooping > Configuration dialog, Port tab.
-To activate the IGMP Snooping function on a port, mark the checkbox in the Active column for the relevant port. \square Apply the settings temporarily.
-To do this, click the \checkmark button.
-Specifying the settings for a VLAN: □ Open the Switching > IGMP Snooping > Configuration dialog, VLAN ID tab. □ To activate the IGMP Snooping function for a specific VLAN, mark the checkbox in the Active column for the relevant VLAN. □ Apply the settings temporarily.
-To do this, click the ✓ button.
+☐ Open the Switching > IGMP Snooping > Global dialog. ☐ To enable the function, select the On radio button in the Operation frame.
+When the IGMP Snooping function is disabled, the device behaves as follows: ▶ The device ignores the received query and report messages.
+The device forwards (floods) received data packets with a Multicast address as the destination address to every port. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. ☐ Specifying the settings for a port: ☐ Open the Switching > IGMP Snooping > Configuration dialog, Port tab. ☐ To activate the IGMP Snooping function on a port, mark the checkbox in the Active column for the relevant port. □ Apply the settings temporarily.
+To do this, click the ✓ button. □ Specifying the settings for a VLAN: ☐ Open the Switching > IGMP Snooping > Configuration dialog, VLAN ID tab. ☐ To activate the IGMP Snooping function for a specific VLAN, mark the checkbox in the Active column for the relevant VLAN.